 Back during the whole Marissa-Mayer-is-pregnant dust-up this summer, I mentioned that being the CEO is actually a great job for the mom of small kids.
 If you're late to a 9 a.m. meeting, people will wait for you.
 If you don't want to work from 5:30-8 p.m., people will take your calls at 8:30.
 They fly to see you.
-Such accommodation means that you're less stressed.
-It turns out that there's some research backing this up.
-A new study from several Harvard researchers, published in the Proceedings of the National Academy of Sciences, found that reported stress levels -- and levels of cortisol -- are lower for people at the top than for the working stiffs.
+Such accommodation means that you're less stressed. new study from several Harvard researchers, published in the Proceedings of the National Academy of Sciences, found that reported stress levels -- and levels of cortisol -- are lower for people at the top than for the working stiffs.

 Why?
 The researchers theorize that it's about control.
 People at the top control their time.
 When you control your time, you feel like you have more of it.
 You're probably making good money, so you're in control of your financial life.
 If you want something to change, you have a lot of levers to push to make that happen, and you're accustomed to pushing those levers.
 A sense of control -- that you can customize your world -- apparently corresponds with feeling pretty calm.